jeandavidgrattepanche/SSU_DataBase_builiding/README.md

 The scripts require the software packages to be added to your path.

+constraintTree.py allows to create a constraint tree to use in RaxML.
+In this purpose, the sequence names are coded such as:

+Al_ci_in_sp_Strombidium_rassoulzadegani_AY257125 : Alveolata; Ciliophora; Intramacronucleata; Spirotrichea; and the species name and GenBank accession number
+Am_My_My_Didymium_nigripes_AF239230: Amoebozoa; Mycetozoa; Myxogastria; and the species name and GenBank accession number The script uses this code to constraint for outgroup.

 mask_gaps.py allows to remove column with missing character at x %.
 Required: BioPython and aligned sequences file.